 - Grab anything that has potential.
 Once your bag or arms are full, move off to the side and evaluate your haul.
 Return your rejects to the blue bins.

 - Wear a jacket.
 That warehouse is freezing!

 It’s easy to get carried away because everything looks like a bargain when you shop by the pound.
 In a frenzy, I started stocking piling a bunch of kids clothes for Trevor.
 Never mind that they weren’t his size and it would take years for him to grow into them.
 It’s only $1.79 a pound!
 I quickly sobered up and put it all back.
 At the end of my visit, I bought 3 items I knew I would wear with regularity.

 I always wanted a down puffer jacket but wasn’t willing to pay full retail price.
 This jacket is by Halogen, a popular brand usually found at Nordstroms.
 I’m thinking of reselling this on eBay in the winter for a nice little profit.

 This blue dress is perfect for our summer vacation.
 I swear it’s brand new.

 Check out this slouchy sweater.
 It’s hard to tell in this picture, but this sweater drapes beautifully on the body and has a luscious hand feel.

 All this only cost me $3.76!
 And they take credit cards!

-If you are a hard core thrifter and enjoy the trill of the hunt, Goodwill Outlet is a great place to find some dirt cheap treasures.
-Bring hand sanitizer, wear comfortable clothes and give yourself plenty of time.
-If you are determined and have enough endurance, it will pay off.Follow my blog with Bloglovin
+If you’re an extreme thrifter and enjoy the thrill of the hunt, Goodwill Outlet is an excellent place to find some dirt cheap treasures.
+Bring shopping bags, wear warm clothes and give yourself plenty of time.
+Your persistence will pay off.Follow my blog with Bloglovin